Dmitry-savenkov/sites_gh-pages-/README.md

-**My LandingPage where i am using BEM, HTML5, SCSS/SASS, JS and Gulp, all pages Responsive and Adaptive**.
+**My LandingPage where i am using BEM, HTML5, SCSS/SASS, JS and Gulp, pages Responsive and Adaptive**.

 **to access the source code you need to go to the gh-pages branch**